oliwiami/ClientAPI/README.md

 ## Features:
-The GetClient method finds a client in the database, based on their pesel number, and gets information about them, including their age, birthday and gender and returns a proper output, like birthday wishes.
+The GetClient method finds a client in the database, based on their pesel number, and gets information about them, including their age, birthday and gender and returns a proper output.